Security in Telecom: 5 Current Cyber Threats and Solutions

 - Maintain strong Session Border Controller (SBC) controls that perform deep packet inspection of all SIP messages and prevent unauthorized SIP traffic.

-became the most favored industries by attackers: averaged 11.4 attacks, with 8% incurring losses more than 5 million USD per attack.
+Telecom and media became the most favored industries by attackers: averaged 11.4 attacks, with 8% incurring losses more than 5 million USD per attack.
 What this data is telling us is that most telecoms are completely unprepared for the latest cyber threats from this group.
 So, let’s brush up on the key security measures.

 DNS Attack Prevention Best Practices

 - Switch from a reactive to a proactive approach to cybersecurity.
 Start applying adaptive countermeasures.